 We have long-term supply agreements with our contract manufacturers with respect to ZULRESSO drug substance and drug product.
 We have an inventory of ZULRESSO drug product and drug substance in place to help mitigate any potential supply risks, but there is no guarantee that this inventory will be adequate.
-We do not yet have long-term supply agreements in place with our contract manufacturers with respect to drug substance or drug product for any of our other product candidates.
-Each batch of drug substance and drug product for our other product candidates is individually contracted through a purchase order governed by our master service and quality agreements.
-If our existing contract manufacturers for our other product candidates are not willing to enter into long-term supply agreements, or are not willing or are unable to supply drug substance or drug product to us, and we engage new contract manufacturers, such contractor manufacturers for any approved product must scale up the manufacturing process, complete validation batches, pass an inspection by the FDA and other applicable foreign regulatory agencies, and be approved by regulatory authorities as our manufacturer before we are able to use drug product or drug substance they manufacturers to manufacture commercial quantities of our products, if approved.
-If we are unable to maintain arrangements for third-party manufacturing, or are unable to do so on commercially reasonable terms, or are unable to obtain timely regulatory approvals in connection with our contract manufacturers, we may not be able to successfully commercialize our approved and successfully complete development of our current or future product candidates.
+We do not yet have long-term supply agreements in place with our contract manufacturers with respect to drug substance or drug product for any of our product candidates.
+Each batch of drug substance and drug product for our product candidates is individually contracted through a purchase order governed by our master service and quality agreements.
+If our existing contract manufacturers for our other product candidates are not willing to enter into long-term supply agreements, or are not willing or are unable to supply drug substance or drug product to us, and we engage new contract manufacturers, such contractor manufacturers for any approved product must scale up the manufacturing process, complete validation batches, pass an inspection by the FDA and other applicable foreign regulatory agencies, and be approved by regulatory authorities as our manufacturer before we are able to use drug product or drug substance they manufacture for commercial purposes which could result in significant delays or gaps in product availability.
+We plan to continue to rely upon contract manufacturing, or are unable to do so on commercially reasonable terms, or are unable to obtain timely regulatory approvals in connection with our contract manufacturers, we may not be able to successfully commercialize our approved product(s) or successfully complete development of our current or future product candidates.